soto-project/soto/.github/ISSUE_TEMPLATE/bug_report.md

  - Authentication mechanism [hard-coded credentials, IAM Instance Profile on EC2, etc]

 **Additional context**
 Add any other context about the problem here.
+If this a bug related to a command not working can you run the same command on a client initialised with the logging middleware. eg `S3(region: .useast1, middlewares:[AWSLoggingMiddleware()])`